theusaf/kahoot-session/README.md

 });
 Session.on("questionStart",question=>{
   //runs on the start of the quiz.
 Has the question object.
-  //event start is similar events, but should be replaced with this.
 });
 Session.on("questionEnd",players=>{
   //runs when the question ends.
 Players is a sorted list of players based on score